D9fal/PP1-Sanitz-clinic/README.md

 The accessibility score is 85% showing that pictures colors and fonts offers a good contrast.
 I think i can improve it by reducing the size of the pictures
 ### Form Testing

-* The form has been tested and I would not be possible not submit without the required inputs fields being filled in.
+* The form has been tested and I would not be possible not submit without the required inputs fields (email) being filled in.

 ### Links Testing
+-All the links on the webpage have been tested and work really good

 ### Browser Testing

+- The page was opened in firefox, chrome, microsoft edge, safari with no error.

 ### Device Testing

-### Fixed Bugs
+- The responsiveness test was conducted on iphone 12, thinkpad, desktop samsung 8, ipad and the results are satisfying.

+## Teshnologies Used

+- HTML5
+- CSS

 ## Deployment